Proactive customer service is the kind of customer service we dream of, but what does it really look like?

-I’m willing to bet that in either instance, it involved some element of anticipation … by which I mean, it seemed like the business provider had magically anticipated your wants, needs or desires, and somehow managed to deliver on this without you even uttering so much as a peep.
+I’m willing to bet that in either instance, it involved some element of anticipation.
+It seemed like the business provider had magically anticipated your wants, needs or desires, and somehow managed to deliver on this without you even uttering so much as a peep.

-However, you will be pleased to know that there are some steps you can put in place that will help you become truly proactive with your customer service strategy.
+However, you will be pleased to know that there are some steps you can put in place.
+These will help you become truly proactive with your customer service strategy.
 Read on to find out what they are.

 Know your ideal customer inside out

-Step One in developing your proactive customer service strategy is to get to know your customer genuinely – that is to say, from the inside out.
+Step One in developing your proactive customer service strategy is to get to know your customer genuinely.

 Note that we say customer rather than customers; this is entirely deliberate.
-Any good business development strategy builds a foundation that first identifies who the ideal customer is, so that you will recognize who they are when you see them, and then works to turn up many more of them.
+Any good business development strategy builds a foundation.
+It first identifies who the ideal customer is, so that you will recognize who they are when you see them.
+Then it works to turn up many more of them.

 On the other hand, if you have built a detailed picture of who it is you are serving and trying to serve (and who you aren’t), you will be much more capable of finding those people, and subsequently to engage in detailed research to find out what they need.

 Oh dear, there it is… the ‘r’ word… research.
 Market research can sound like a big scary complicated topic for some, and indeed there are many practitioners out there who have turned it into a veritable art form.
 Hats off to them, especially if they are making a living out of it, as research can be a very noble thing.